About the IEYC, IPC and IMYC

 - An Accreditation Process (optional) that validates the use of IEYC.

-- Full professional learning programme for IEYC (F2F, online and blended).
+- Full professional learning programme for IEYC with courses for class-based teachers and leadership.
+(F2F, online and blended).

 What we offer